narramadan/gotchas/Getting_started_with_AWS_Amplify.md

 * As part of the API creation in cloud, you can observe there are bunch of folders & files created under `amplify\backend\api` and `src\graphql`
 * Schema is for a Blog application where we can create blogs and manage posts and comments under them.
 * As we can see, type `Blog` has reference to type `Post` and type has the same vice-versa.
 And this applies the same to type `Post` and `Comment`.
+* Refer to [Amplify Docs](https://aws-amplify.github.io/docs/cli/graphql?sdk=js#api-category-project-structure) for the project structure created for the API
 * Go to AWS Console > Appsync and see the API is created with suffix `-dev` appened to it.
 * Click on the API name to through Schema, datasource that is created based upon schema
 * DynamoDB Table created under this API will include the API Id in the table name.
 This will ensure that different tables are created for different Amplify environments